spyder-ide/spyder-website/src/routes/blog/release-spyder-6.0.0/+page.md

 - [Hendrik Louzada](https://github.com/hlouzada) created the backend for the whole remote development architecture
 - [Edgar Margffoy](https://github.com/andfoy) and [Stephannie Jimenez](https://github.com/steff456) created a brand new, pluggable and configurable Run architecture for Spyder as well as several other major API/under the hood improvements
 - [Andrés Montoya](https://github.com/conradolandia) helped improve the UI/UX, design and theming of Spyder 6 and created this brand new website for the project
-- And of course, [Carlos Cordoba](https://github.com/ccordoba12) lead the project throughout Spyder 6 development, both managing and supporting the team as well as making innumerable contributions of his own
+- And of course, [Carlos Cordoba](https://github.com/ccordoba12) lead the project throughout the Spyder 6 development process, both managing and supporting the team as well as making innumerable contributions of his own

 Three cheers for everyone who made Spyder 6 a reality!